 He's right.
 All we can do is fix what we can, and hope that he will get better.

 He found himself floating in a sea of clouds, with reflecting hues of egg and cream in all directions.
 The sky seemed as if it were stained by the dim color of the light.
-He felt at peace, and fearful at the same time as well.
-He tried to move about, but found himself unable to.
-The clouds seemed to be…circling him.
+He felt at peace, but also fearful.
+He tried to move, but found himself unable to.
+The clouds seemed to be... circling him.
 Homing him out.
 Far off into the distance, he noticed a curious figure approaching.
-It appeared as dim as a phantom, with the wings of a celestial being.
-Those piercing eyes are what kept him from turning.
+It appeared as dim as a phantom, with the feathered wings of a celestial being.
+Those piercing eyes are what kept him from turning away.
 The glowing, yellow orbs seemed as if they had placed a spell on him.
-Memory began to fill his thoughts, but could not understand the jumbles of events flooding before his view.
-Stinging…he felt a stinging sensation atop his forehead.
+Memories began to fill his mind, but he could not understand the jumbles of events flooding before his view.
+Stinging – he felt a stinging sensation atop his forehead.
 The rush of pain and darkness consumed him.
-He remembers the throbs and waves of pain, and then the blanket of nothingness covering him.
-A battle, he remembers battling a being such as the one that comes to him.
-He looked closer, and the sudden feeling of anxiety filled his being.
+He remembered the throbs and waves of pain, and then the blanket of nothingness covering him afterward.
+A battle – he remembered battling someone who looked just like the being coming towards him.
+He studied it closer, and a sudden anxiety filled his being.
 A slash of pain assaulted his pondering, which left him gasping for non-existing air.
-He couldn't remember where he had seen that creature.
-The being slowly moved closer toward him, until he could see the unknown creature's facial expressions.
-It seemed to be…smiling.
+He couldn't remember where he had seen this creature.
+The being slowly moved closer toward him, until he could see the its facial expressions.
+It seemed to be... smiling.
 No, it was grinning wickedly at him.
 Sudden adrenaline pumped through his body, but it was for naught, as he still could not move a single limb.

 You think you've won?
 The being chimed in his thoughts.

 Wide-eyed, he couldn't even begin the process of responding.
 The ability to do so seemed beyond him.
-He tried to do something; anything to show that he had heard, but not necessarily understood what the ghostly being had said.
+He tried to do something; anything to show that he had heard, but he did not necessarily understand what the ghostly being was referring to.

 You have accomplished nothing.
 It's all up to you, now.
 You hold the power to forever change the world, though I doubt you'll ever put it to good use.
-The creature lifted its hands, and cupped the face of the scared-beyond-death reploid before him.
+The creature lifted its hands, and cupped the face of the scared-beyond-death Reploid before him.
 It is all I can do to continue in this failing world.
-I can do nothing.
+I can do no more.
 It is beyond my powers to do anything, now.

 The figure chuckled once again, and began to ascend toward the tip of the circling clusters of haze.
 If you truly believe that, then use all your power to make it come true.
 If you are right, at least there might be some hope for our future.